jerrychsu/encryption-testing/README.md

 * old c.js with stag id-service
 - [ ] I expect that old versions of c.js will return the encodedIDs to the client
 - [ ] I expect that old versions of c.js will store the encoded IDs under the __idcontext value in localStorage, and __idcontextsc sessionStorage, and under __idcontext in firstPartyCookies
-- [ ] I expect that after hitting stag id-service with an old version of c.js, then hitting stag id-service with a new version of c.js, it will retrieve the first party cookie value correctly and send it to the id-service, and expect id-service matches.firstPartySoftID to be true.
+- [ ] I expect that after hitting stag id-service with an old version of c.js, then hitting stag id-service with a new version of c.js, it will retrieve the first party cookie value correctly and send it to the id-service, and expect id-service matches.firstPartySoftID to be false.

 - [ ] I expect that after hitting prod id-service with an old version of c.js, then hitting prod id-service with a new version of c.js, it will retrieve the first party cookie value correctly and send it to the id-service, and expect id-service matches.firstPartySoftID to be true.